Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks: Introduction

 For coding efficiency considerations, it is desirable to construct MCGCs by using the minimal number of colors.
 These codes are referred to as minimal codes.
 In this paper, we provide an extensive study on minimal 1D MCGCs.

-To illustrate the application potential of MCGCs, we consider a problem of tracking an object that moves over a 2D proximity sensor network.
-This tracking feature is fundamental for industrial Internet-of-Things as well as many other application scenarios such as smart cities, environment monitoring, logistics and supply chain \cite{NBIoT17,OTSN20,wild2021}.
+To illustrate the application potential of MCGCs, we present a math model for the 2D tracking of an object that moves over a $2$-dimensional (2D) proximity sensor network.
 Indeed, the original inspiration of MCGCs came from this object tracking problem.

-The technical results and main contributions of the paper are summarized below. \begin{itemize} \item We introduce the concept of MCGCs and propose an algorithm for constructing multiset codes by means of defining a color mapping on a 2D grid. \item We propose the concept of a product multiset code that allows the construction of 2D {MCGCs} from 1D {MCGCs}. \item We provide an extensive study on 1D color multiset codes that require the minimum number of colors.
+The technical results and main contributions of the paper are summarized below. \begin{itemize} \item We review the concept of combinatorial Gray code to define MCGCs and propose an algorithm for constructing multiset codes by means of defining a color mapping on a high-dimensional grid. \item We propose the concept of a product multiset code that allows the construction of high-dimensional MCGCs from 1D MCGCs. \item We provide an extensive study on 1D color multiset codes that require the minimum number of colors.
 The answer depends critically on the cardinality of the color image set.
-Explicit solutions are derived for some small value cases. {We propose a synthetic construction for general cases, together with an asymptotic analysis on the minimum number of colors}. \item We show how MCGCs can be applied to object tracking over a 2D proximity sensor network.
-The MCGCs provide a simple way to arrange for parallelism in data transmission, which results in channel efficiency gains over a single channel transmission. \end{itemize}
+Explicit solutions are derived for some small value cases.
+We propose a synthetic construction for general cases, together with an asymptotic analysis on the minimum number of colors. \item We show how MCGCs can be applied to object tracking over a 2D proximity sensor network.
+The MCGCs provide a simple way to arrange for parallelism in data transmission, which results in channel efficiency gains over a single channel transmission. \item We study the decoding problem and propose a highly efficient decoding method for a special class of 1D MCGCs.
+For general high-dimensional MCGCs, if their structure arises from product codes, we also develop a feasible decoding strategy. \item We analyze the resource efficiency achieved by using MCGCs in encoding, where the resource is measured by the number of symbols used.
+An asymptotic result is established to quantify the benefit. \end{itemize}